mjrich/ndizi/README.md

-# #TeamNdizi: Scraping prices and consumption data for East Africa
+# #TeamNdizi: Scraping global food prices and consumption data
 ![Alt text](/banana/peanut-butter-jelly-time.gif)

 We are #TeamNdizi (banana in Swahili).
 We are in DC at the DataKind World Bank DataDive on March 16, 2013 scraping food prices from websites around the world.